Northern California’s Foothill College

 One of the most striking things about bamboo is its cylindrical stems, called culms.
 These unusual ‘trunks’ can range in size from 1 mm to 30 cm (approximately 12″) in diameter.
 Typically hollow, the culm segments begin and end with a solid joint called a node.
 A pair of rings protects each node, in a formation known as ‘swelling’.

-Most of us are familiar with the typical bamboo culm shape.
+Most of us are familiar with the typical culm shape.
 Ringed nodes alternate with smooth segments (called internodes) that vary in length, number and shape depending on the variety.
-Not only do branches and leaves sprout from these nodes, but they each have culm-like nodes and internodes, too.
+As the plant grows, branches and leaves sprout from these nodes.
+And each new branch features culm-like nodes and internodes, too.

 Culms of Phyllostachys vivax, one of the largest bamboos growing in the Pacific Northwest

-Meanwhile underground, the bamboo root system also looks like a culm.
+Underground, the bamboo root system also resembles a culm.
 But in this case, it’s on its side.
-Instead of branches and leaves, however, the rhizome produces roots and shoots at the nodes.
-Eventually these burst through the surface to form more culms.
-And this is what is referred to as running bamboo.
+Instead of branches and leaves, however, the plant produces roots and shoots at the nodes.
+Eventually the shoots burst through the surface to form more culms.
+This is called running bamboo.

 Indocalamus longiauritus, a small-sized running bamboo native to China